Sign Up for Our Newsletter!

 Jewelry, artwork, collections, and other personal property shall not be accepted unless the employee, agent, or volunteer working on behalf of ZERO has reason to believe the property has a value in excess of $10,000.
 Items gifted to ZERO for use in events, auctions, etc., for fundraising purposes are exempt from this policy.

 No personal property shall be accepted by ZERO unless there is reason to believe it can be quickly disposed of.
 No personal property shall be accepted that obligates ZERO to ownership of its use in perpetuity.
-No perishable property or property that will require special facilities or security to properly safeguard will be accepted without prior approval of the Chief Development Officer.
+No perishable property or property that requires special facilities or security to be properly safeguarded will be accepted without the prior approval of the Chief Development Officer.

 Appraisal Requirements

 As required by the tax code, gifts of property other than publicly traded securities must be accompanied by an appraisal if the estimated value exceeds $5,000.
 The appraisal must be provided by a qualified independent appraiser.
 The appraiser cannot be associated with ZERO or any of its employees.
-When the gift is to fund a specific recognition opportunity, the donor must agree to make up any shortfalls resulting from the conversion of a gift of property to cash.
+When the gift is intended to fund a specific recognition opportunity, the donor must agree to cover any shortfalls resulting from converting a gift of property to cash.

 Donors of property gifts must seek their own legal and tax counsel in regard to all property gifts.
 ZERO reserves the right to refuse gifts of property when it is determined that the donor has not complied with IRS appraisal requirements or that the advice of an independent counsel is not being obtained.